 In Google Analytics you can view exit rate and refinement rate by keyword.
 Almost every keyword with an exit rate above your average site exit rate is a query that can be optimized.

-, Peter Morville and Jeffery Callender remark:
+In Search Patterns, Peter Morville and Jeffery Callender remark:

 Search is integral not only to site conversion goals, but also to brand positioning goals.
 But search quality is not a problem to be solved, it is a never-ending pursuit.
 Regular and rigorous usability testing of search can help you meet and exceed your customers’ expectations, raising value per visit in the short term and greatly increasing the potential revenue per customer in the long term.